Choosing to have one partner makes you that small minority. In today’s society, sleeping with only one partner for whole life is overrated and boring.

 Let’s not forget the lack of self-confidence due to the inability to change partners, especially in men.

 Both men and women can have the consequences of changing partners too much.
-There is no need to separate the sexes.
+There is no need to separate the genders.

-Interestingly, women are increasingly encouraged to have as many sexual partners as possible.
+Interestingly, women are increasingly encouraged to have as many intimate partners as possible.

 Women and men should have their freedom, but one gets the impression that promiscuous behavior is encouraged more than its consequences are discussed.